csound/manual/docs/opcodes/midifilepause.md

 <!--
-id:midifileplay
+id:midifilepause
 category:Instrument Control:Sensing and Control
 -->
-# midifileplay
+# midifilepause
-Starts playback of a MIDI file.
-If the file is already playing, no action results.
-This opcode can be called from anywhere, it is also a non-op if used in an instrument is triggered by a MIDI event.
+Pauses MIDI file playback.
+If already paused, not action is executed.
+This opcode is a non-op in MIDI-triggered instrument events.

 Requires the -F flag to operate.
 If a filename is passed to -F, it is open with id 0 and playback starts immediately.